Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Introduction

+The situation changes dramatically when a vertically sheared steady flow is introduced into the reference state. \yo{In the absence of planetary rotation, the vertical structure of a sheared internal gravity wave, for a prescribed horizontal wave number and frequency, is governed by the Taylor--Goldstein equation.
+This equation admits not only regular eigenmodes but also singular solutions associated with critical levels, i.e., levels where the horizontal phase speed matches the background flow.
+As a result, the usual modal decomposition must be augmented; besides the discrete spectrum of regular modes, one must account for a continuous spectrum parameterized by the critical-level location.}

-Continuous spectra or singular solutions accompanied by a critical layer have been investigated in several areas of geophysical fluid dynamics.
-For a sheared stratified flow, \cite{booker1967critical}, \cite{engevik1971note}, and \cite{brown1980algebraic} made fundamental contributions, as reviewed in relatively recent papers by \cite{roy2014linearized} and \cite{jose2015analytical}.
+\yo{Continuous spectra and critical-layer singularities are a generic feature of wave-mean interaction in a wide range of geophysical and plasma settings.
+Here ``mean'' denotes a slowly varying background, such as a sheared mean flow in geophysical fluids and an inhomogeneous mean magnetic field in magnetohydrodynamics.} For a sheared stratified flow, \cite{booker1967critical}, \cite{engevik1971note}, and \cite{brown1980algebraic} made fundamental contributions \yo{to theoretical understanding of critical-layer processes}, as reviewed in relatively recent papers by \cite{roy2014linearized} and \cite{jose2015analytical}.
 Critical layer absorption of internal gravity waves is thought to be the primary driving source of the quasi-biennial oscillation in the stratosphere \citep{dunkerton1997role}.
-Critical layers also play key roles in the dissipation of atmospheric Rossby waves \citep{dickinson1970development,warn1976development,killworth1985rossby}, and in magnetohydrodynamics phenomena taking place in the outermost layer of the Earth's core or the solar tachocline \citep{nakashima2024two}.
-In oceanographic studies, on the other hand, little attention has been paid to the roles of a critical level for tidally forced internal waves.
-Although \cite{hibiya1993control}, \cite{lamb2018internal}, and \cite{masunaga2019strong} discussed periodic tidal forcing in a continuously sheared steady flow\footnote{Strictly speaking, \cite{hibiya1993control} considered a modulation of the velocity field induced by a spring-neap cycle of tidal mixing intensity, which should be distinguished from the tide-generated internal waves.
-However, their mathematical treatment fits in the same line.}, they ignored the contribution of the continuous spectrum to the resulting flow field.
+Critical layers also play key roles in the dissipation of atmospheric Rossby waves \citep{dickinson1970development,warn1976development,killworth1985rossby}, and in magnetohydrodynamics phenomena taking place in the outermost layer of the Earth's core or the solar tachocline \citep{nakashima2024two}. \yo{These studies highlight that singular solutions form essential parts in wave dynamics in various geophysical and astrophysical systems.
+By contrast, in the internal-tide literature, the continuous-spectrum contribution has received comparatively little attention, despite the ubiquity of shear in realistic ocean currents.
+Although several past studies \citep{hibiya1993control,lamb2018internal,masunaga2019strong}} considered periodic tidal forcing in a continuously sheared steady flow\footnote{Strictly speaking, \cite{hibiya1993control} considered a modulation of the velocity field induced by a spring-neap cycle of tidal mixing intensity, which should be distinguished from the tide-generated internal waves.
+However, their mathematical treatment \yo{falls in the same category.}}, \yo{they focused on the discrete-mode response and did not quantify the contributions of the continuous spectrum to the generated wave field.}